Boilingbrook – Adar/Hinterworlds 0801 A9C9751-D 700 Na G0 II

 I went to the window and surrendered my snub pistol, getting a chit in exchange.
 From the looks of the cubbyholes behind her I wasn’t the only one who had brought a weapon.
 I thought about the area I had walked through getting here and wasn’t surprised.

 I headed back towards the inner doors and this time there was no light.
 I went on into the Uptown Downport.

 It was a nice place.
-Definitely nicer than the places I usually went to and much nicer than where I had expected to make a clandestine delivery.
-Most everyone there was wearing the latest trends as well and I felt a bit out of place in just my ship’s jumpsuit and captain’s jacket.
-I did see a few people in planetary navy uniforms and a Scout crew was seated at the far side of the room, so I didn’t stick out too much.
+Definitely nicer than the places I usually went to and much nicer than where I would expect to be making a clandestine delivery.
+Most everyone there was wearing the latest trends as well and I felt a bit out-of-place in just my ship’s jumpsuit and captain’s jacket.
+Then I saw a few people in planetary navy uniforms and spotted a Scout crew at the far side of the room, so I wasn’t completely out-of-place.

 “Whatever your local Imperial Pale is,” I said.
 “Just landed and haven’t been here before.”

 She smiled at that.
 “Well… welcome to Boilingbrook Downport, Captain….” she trailed off.